ultrabug/py3status/py3status/modules/README.md

 ### <a name="pingdom"></a>pingdom

-Display the latest response time of the configured Pingdom checks.
+Display response times of the configured Pingdom checks.

 We also verify the status of the checks and colorize if needed.
 Pingdom API doc : https://www.pingdom.com/features/api/documentation/